simpleinjector/Documentation/source/ShortCircuitedDependencies.rst

         }
     }

 In this example *HomeController* depends on *MyUnitOfWork*. *MyUnitOfWork* however is not registered explicitly, but *IUnitOfWork* is.
-Furthermore *IUnitOfWork* is registered with the *WebRequestLifestyle*.
+Furthermore *IUnitOfWork* is registered with a scoped lifestyle.
 However, since *MyUnitOfWork* is a concrete unregistered type, the container will create it on your behalf with the **Transient** lifestyle.
 This will typically be a problem, since during a request, the *HomeController* will get a different instance than other types that depend on *IUnitOfWork* while the intended use of *IUnitOfWork* is to have a single instance per web request.

 For Unit of Work implementations this is typically a problem, since the unit of work defines an atomic operation and creating multiple instances of such a unit of work in a single web request means that the work is split up in multiple (database) transactions (breaking consistency) or could result in part of the work not being committed at all.